anyars-encarta/Ruby-Capstone/README.md

 <!-- INTRO -->
 # 📖 Catalog App <a name="about-project"></a>

 > This is a web application that helps to keep a record of different types of things you own: books, music albums, movies, and games.
 The items added are stored in local storage as JSON files.
-On the launch of the app, the preserved items are fetched from the local
+On the launch of the app, the preserved items are fetched from the local storage.

 ## 🛠 Built With <a name="built-with"></a>
 1. Ruby